 Back in La Segunda, CD Condal played on until 1961, when beset with financial problems, they resigned and dropped to the regionalised Tercera.
 They moved out of Les Corts and set up home back at the Campo de Hostafranchs, before moving to the Camp Nou when they regained their place in La Segunda in 1965.
 In 1970 they merged with Atlético Cataluña CF, a team set up by Barça’s fans in 1965, to form the current reserve side.
 Atlético Cataluña had themselves merged with another factory team, CD Fabra y Coats, and it was their ground sandwiched between the Passeig de Fabra i Puig and Carrer de Dublin, that the newly monikered Barcelona Atlético used from 1970 to 1982.

-Apart from a season long drop into the Catalan Regional League in 1972-73, the team made quick progress, reaching La Segunda in 1974-75.
-It then spent 17 of the next 25 seasons in La Segunda, achieving a highest place finish of sixth on three separate occasions.
-They dropped to Segunda B in 1999, and took another eleven seasons to regain their place back in the second tier.
-They retuned to La Segunda in 2010 when they adopted the current title of FC Barcelona B, finishing the 2010-11 season in third place.
+Apart from a season-long drop into the Catalan Regional League in 1972-73, the team made quick progress, reaching La Segunda in 1974-75.
+It then spent 17 of the next 25 seasons in La Segunda, achieving the highest place finish of sixth on three separate occasions.
+They dropped to Segunda B in 1999 and took another eleven seasons to regain their place back in the second tier.
+They returned to La Segunda in 2010 when they adopted the current title of FC Barcelona B, finishing the 2010-11 season in third place.
 The Spanish League obviously outlaws any reserve team playing higher than La Segunda and with no chance of a Condal-style breakaway, this is as high as the team can go.
-The exploits of the youngsters have attracted decent crowds to the Mini Estadi, with an average gates as high as 6,000 in recent seasons.
+The exploits of the youngsters have attracted decent crowds to the Mini Estadi, with average gates as high as 6,000 in recent seasons.